Interdisciplinary Care Teams, Patient Navigators, and Community Health Workers

 Finding and recruiting CHWs and patient navigators in the same community where they live can be difficult.
 Since CHW programs use different curriculum and training materials, there may be a lack of standardization.
 Another challenge for CHWs working with rural patients is connecting them to specialty medical services which may require travel outside of their community.
 Many rural areas are designated as Health Professional Shortage Areas (HPSAs), meaning that there are low numbers of certain types of healthcare providers available to treat patients who need their services.
 In 2019, 62.9% of primary medical HPSAs and approximately 61% of mental health HPSAs in the U.S. were located in rural areas.
 This may result in patients having to travel long distances from home to get care.
 The significant distances between providers can make it difficult to connect people with healthcare and social support services.
 CHWs may need additional resources to help connect patients with transportation services and other types of care coordination to overcome some of these barriers.

-For additional implementation considerations for using CHWs to address SDOH and other care coordination techniques, see the program implementation section in the Rural Community Health Worker Toolkit and the Rural Care Coordination Toolkit.
+For additional implementation considerations for using CHWs to address SDOH and other care coordination techniques, see Implementation of Community Health Worker Programs and Implementation Considerations for Care Coordination Programs.

 Program Clearinghouse Examples